DefinitelyStrix/2300-Final-Game/README.md

 Is-A relationships from module 2, allowing for a general Enemy object to be differentiated into three different types, a Goblin, an Orc, and a Dragon.
 Each enemy has different stats, and therefore has different constructors.
 However the individual stats can be reached in the same way, making the Is-A relationship fitting.

 ## Operating System Required
-This project was tested on both Windows and Mac machines, and should work on either.
-Mac has been more thoroughly tested, however.
+This project was built on both Mac and Windows, but final testing/compiling was performed on a Mac.
+Project is completely stable on Mac, but may/may not run on Windows.
 No added installations are necessary.
 To play, simply run mapTester.py from terminal (May require sudo privileges)